adamsilver/fdpb/checkout.md

 **It’s easy to track progress and return to previous steps**.
 If users are submitting information more frequently, we can save their progress in a more granular fashion.
 For example, if a user exits the payment page (for whatever reason), we can send them back to that specific step by sending them an email.

-I've counted a further 10 reasons[^] and so quite obviously we'll be using this approach for the checkout flow.
+As if that wasn't enough I've managed to count a further 10 reasons why the pattern is such a good one[^], and so for these reasons we'll most certainly be using the approach for our checkout flow and for other problems in upcoming chapters.

-## Flow
+## Flow and order

+Caroline Jarett etc, says that blah this and blah that...

 - reference page 16 and 19 from caroline book.